wovo/sccots/dockers/readme.md

 When building, docker saves the result of each step (layer in docker terms), so a re-try or extension will essentially start from the first failed or changed step.
+The scotts container files are designed to take advantage of this effect.

 ### Run a container interactively